Purchasing A Travel Backpack

 There are a few alternatives that we examine below: duffel bags, daypacks, and laptop packs.
 If you are looking for a bigger pack to take into the backcountry, then check out our reviews of The Best Backpacking Backpack and The Best Women's Backpacking Backpack.The North Face Base Camp Duffel is more puncture and abrasion-resistant, and some duffels are more lightweight and compressible than a travel backpack.
 Duffel bags with side compression straps are very versatile and can be compressed to meet overhead bin requirements or expanded to make packing easier.
 Cost is another factor: most duffel bags are relatively inexpensive.
 That said, even duffel bags with the best carrying straps are not that comfortable for more than an hour on your back.

-Daypacks - These are essentially mini travel backpacks.
+Daypacks - Sometimes having extra space is crucial, but too much space can be just as big an issue as too little.
 You should ask yourself when packing: how much do I truly need to carry?
 Usually, the answer is much less than you think.
 In our Travel Checklist, we whittle it down to just the essentials and rarely carry extras.
 One pair of shoes, one pair of jeans, one jacket, etc. When you pack like this, you can use a daypack that fits under the seat on your airplane, bus, or taxi.
 Focus on the travel, not on luggage logistics.
 Then you save precious time by skipping the baggage claim, and you can get on with your adventures.
 That said, for a long trip or one that goes to colder climates, you might need the extra space provided by a travel backpack.
 Or maybe you just love to bring a lot of stuff.
 That's fair.

 Uses for Travel Packs